Air Toxics Overview | AB 2588 Air Toxics “Hot Spots” Program | Air Toxics and Health | Air Toxics for Business | Air Toxics Regulations

-The District has published a DICE Screening Tool for use when permitting new diesel engines in Santa Barbara County.
+- 11/15/18: The District’s DICE Screening Tool is available for use when permitting new diesel engines in Santa Barbara County.
 A user guide and a background document for the screening tool are also available.
 More information about the tool can be found on the District’s DICE Health Risk Assessment Screening Tool webpage.

 - 10/4/18: The District’s prioritization score calculation spreadsheet was updated.

-- Modeling Guidelines for Health Risk Assessments: Form APCD-15i.
+- Modeling Guidelines for Health Risk Assessments: Form-15i.
 All refined health risk assessments must follow the current version of this guideline document.
 Along with a health risk assessment report, the completed Modeling Protocol Tables for HRA Report must be submitted for all refined health risk assessments.